Vince is a New York based actor. He’s a Brooklyn born, working class, man’s man with a lovable goofiness… but don’t get on his bad side!

 He’s played the title character (a ruthless capo who wants out of organized crime so he can open up his own vinery) in Bill Sorice’s award winning short film VINNY VINO.
 He was later cast in Hughes William Thompson’s short film A NEW MAN which won the Cannes Lions Young Director Award 2014.
 He more recently appeared as “Moose” in Jean Pesce’s short film SO YOU LIKE THE NEIGHBORHOOD which was selected and premiered at the 2018 Tribeca Film Festival.
 The film was also shortlisted for the upcoming BAFTA Student Film Award.

-As far as his stage work, he appeared at Theater for The New City as the religiously conservative father who has to deal with his son's coming out to the family, in Gaspare DiBlasi's full length play 50 THINGS I LOVE ABOUT FRANK.
-In February of 2017, he had the opportunity to bring an iconic character to life playing Willy Loman, in Playhouse 22's production of Arthur Miller's classic play DEATH OF A SALESMAN.
-He played the hard drinking, chauvinistic boss in Theresa Rebeck's WHAT WE'RE UP AGAINST at The June Havoc Theatre here in NYC.
-He is now in preparation to present the one-person show 3 EGG CREAMS, written and directed by George Cameron Grant, this upcoming May 17th, and 19th at The Manhattan Repertory Theatre.
-There will more exciting news to come about this particular show in the very near future, so keep your eyes peeled when new dates are announced.
+As far as his stage work, he appeared at Theater for The New City as the religiously conservative father who has to deal with his son’s coming out to the family, in Gaspare DiBlasi’s full length play 50 THINGS I LOVE ABOUT FRANK.
+In February of 2017, he had the opportunity to bring an iconic character to life playing Willy Loman, in Playhouse 22’s production of Arthur Miller’s classic play DEATH OF A SALESMAN.
+He played the hard drinking, chauvinistic boss in Theresa Rebeck’s WHAT WE’RE UP AGAINST at The June Havoc Theatre here in NYC.
+He has performed his one-person show 3 EGG CREAMS, written and directed by George Cameron Grant, Off-Broadway in NYC’s famous Cutting Room, as well as in Asbury Park, Jersey Fringe in Hammonton, NJ, all to rave reviews.
+Visit 3eggcreams.com for more info.

 He’s been told that everything he does has an intensity to it.
 His wife claims he even sleeps intensely.
 He has yet to confirm this for himself.